OscarDHdz/cicd-api/README.md

     ```

 #### **Important**
   By default **SQLite** is selected for storage, so you can hit start and Web Service will create local database.
-If you want to select **PostgreSQL** as storage, or specify **SQLite** filename, continue to Configuration
+If you want to select **PostgreSQL** as storage, or specify **SQLite** filename, continue to Configuration section..

 ### Configuration
   Replace attributes from `development` object at `/server/configs/configs.js` to match your needs.